 But for most people, self-sufficient living usually requires that they still have to go to work each and every day, to help make ends meet.
 In reality, you are working for someone else, someone unseen.
 You are making them money and spending your precious time making someone else’s dream come true.
 Even if it is the companies shareholders.

 At some point you have to stop; step out of this ‘World’ and decide to go for it, if you really truly want to be self-sufficient.
 That really means that you’ll need to have some land.
 If you can find good work in a rural area that is probably a good place to start.
 The next thing is to find a suitable property with enough land to sustain yourself and your family on.
 Of course, it doesn’t have to be anything big or extravagant.
 You just need to have enough land for you and your family.
 If the house you find is smaller than you would like, you could always think about adding portable cabins to your land so you can increase the amount of living space that you have.
 It could even be made into a home office if you work from home.
 The options are endless.
 However, finding a suitable property as soon as possible may be in your best interest first.
 Ask the local realtors.
-There are inevitably a number of local properties where the previous owners have moved on and has perhaps a large garden which is unkempt.
+There are inevitably a number of local properties where the previous owners have moved on and have perhaps a large garden which is unkempt.